matheusvanzan/git-shortcuts/README.md

 # git-shortcuts
-A collection of aliases for git
+A collection of shortcut for git that are useful to me.

 ## Install